Popular Decorating & Interior Styles For 2021

 You can find my top woven basket picks in the article I wrote: 26 of the Cutest Bins & Baskets On Amazon.

-Accent walls are all the rage this year.
-They come in all different colors and finishes – from dark black paint, to white shiplap, and everything in between.
+Shiplap and other accent walls come in all different colors and finishes – from dark black paint, to white shiplap, and everything in between.
 An accent wall is the perfect style update for a boring room.

 18. Not-White Cabinets